-It’s that little part on the very top of your kitchen faucet.
+It’s that little part of your kitchen faucet at the very top.
 It plays two roles – infuses water with air and limits the flow.

 It can cause low water pressure in a kitchen faucet if mineral deposits build up on the surface and block the “net.”

 The issue is especially common in areas with hard water and high dissolved solids.

 It’s pretty easy to determine if this is your culprit, a simple touch-test will tell you if deposits are clogging up the aerator.
 Even if you’re unsure, clean the aerator for good measure.

 It’s simple to do and, even if it wasn’t the primary cause of the pressure drop, you should clean it every once in a while.